A TRUSTED AND EASY PLATFORM FOR VERIFYING SIM INFORMATION WITH FULL USER PERMISSION AND LEGAL CONSENT.

 FIA Cyber Crime Wingcomplaint.fia.gov.pkFinancial fraud, blackmail, criminal threats

-FIA Helpline1991 (24/7, toll-free)Active cybercrime emergencies
+FIA Helpline1991 (toll-free, 24/7)Active cybercrime emergencies

-Local PoliceNearest police stationPhysical threats, extortion demands
+Local PoliceNearest stationPhysical threats, extortion demands

 Official Resources